Non profit developer opposes mom and pop store’s plan for beer and wine

 These controls are temporary and are “a way for MAP 2020 to finalize policies that basically prevent business displacements,” explained Medina.

-Most at the meeting, however, were unaware of the legal covenants and were there to support the neighborhood store.
+Most at the meeting, however, were unaware of the legal tenets and were there to support the neighborhood store.

 Miller and Horn worked in the Mission’s service industry for 30 years and began their own business in 2010 with the first Royal Cuckoo, a full bar at 3202 Mission St.